MithrilMan/MithrilShards/docs/shards/web-api/areas.md

 In this example you can see that `Area` is set to `WebApiArea.AREA_DEV` that's simply a constant string that's the equivalent of set it to `"dev"` and Enabled is set to `settings.Enabled`, this way it's enabled or disabled based on the `DevControllerSettings` configuration.

+!!! note
+	Each different ApiServiceDefinition generates an OpenAPI document following its specification.
+	Swagger UI allows to select which document to show, see [Using Swagger UI] section.
+	An OpenAPI document can be used by tools like [AutoRest](https://github.com/Azure/autorest){:target="_blank"} to generate automatically clients for RESTful API, not just for C# but for many other languages (after all OpenAPI is an agnostic specification).

 ### Creating custom areas